bzollern/bzollern.github.io/_posts/2026-01-21-2026-MIT-Mystery-Hunt.md

 Upon returning, I found Sniper and Juro still awake and hacking away at the recently-unlocked metas for the early rounds (two of which had been found while we were on the walk home).
 Obviously, we kind of knew something shaped like a meta-matching puzzle was coming—none of the capstones used this information, after all—but we still didn't have complete information on the puzzles in this section, with two rounds yet to be unlocked.

 Not that this was much of a deterrent—Juro had [one of them](https://puzzmon.world/puzzles/let_her_cookbook) within an hour.
-I had [the other](https://puzzmon.world/puzzles/the_labyrinth) down to a description of the maze-assembling mechanics and was simply wanting for answers to fill the grid with—answers that turned out not to be necessary, for I tabbed out briefly to look at something else and came back to a fully-assembled labyrinth that had for one reason or another failed to extract.
+I had [another](https://puzzmon.world/puzzles/the_labyrinth) down to a description of the maze-assembling mechanics and was simply wanting for answers to fill the grid with—answers that turned out not to be necessary, for I tabbed out briefly to look at something else and came back to a fully-assembled labyrinth that had for one reason or another failed to extract.
 So I finished the job and cranked out a list of theoretical backsolve answers.

 By now, I was starting to run on fumes, so I traipsed off to bed.
 Before I fell asleep, I checked for puzzles stuck on extraction; seeing a recent ping on [Point of Divergence](https://puzzmon.world/puzzles/point_of_divergence) and being somewhat intrigued by the title[^divergence], I checked the sheet and then formulated a guess for what the extraction could be based on the title.